We have updated our guide to the best outdoor restaurants in London – read on for a selection of our favourite alfresco dining spots.

 The Wigmore Summer Terrace & Garden

-The Wigmore tavern at The Langham will launch The Wigmore Summer Terrace & Garden, just off Regent Street in the hotel’s courtyard garden area.
+The Wigmore tavern has launched The Wigmore Summer Terrace & Garden, just off Regent Street in The Langham hotel’s courtyard garden area.

 The 75 capacity city garden will feature wooden benches and a pergola with climbing vines and fresh greenery.